disruptek/carnac/README.md

 `$XDG_RUNTIME_DIR/.carnac`, named according to the `func` signature.
 1. We use the table as a cache for subsequent calls, updating it when necessary.
 1. At program exit, we store the table to disk using `frosty` and `supersnappy`.

+And, like, if you take the macro output and compile it indirectly, it _does_ work. 😉

 ## Demo